space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 ## Overview
 Virology existed in the past and for the most part was very static and boring, as well as generally unpleasant to deal with.
 This proposal is hopefully going to make Virology as a job more interesting, as well as have more impact on a round.
 Viruses would be procedural instead of one and done.

+## The Core Loop
+Virologists would be working with the crew to identify viruses, isolate the viruses, then attempt to create vaccines or inoculation for these viruses, or use these viruses to create potentially beneficial new viruses.
+Viruses will be constantly changing over time, and virologists will have to keep up with current known viruses in the crew and attempt to get ahead of them.
+Antagonist virologists may attempt to create pandemic bioweapon tier viruses.
+Chemistry will be working with Virology in the fabrication of vaccines and treatments.
+Janitorial will work with medical as well as perform normal functions to help reduce viral infection.

 ## Viruses
 At the start of a round, a large percentage of the crew should start with some sort of benign effect virus (will explain more later about benign versus active viruses).
 Each crewmember would start with between 0 and 3 viruses in their system.
 These viruses initially won't have any effects to the crew carrying said viruses, but later as the round progresses can mutate based on various factors.